ghybs/Leaflet.MarkerCluster.Freezable/README.md

 Freezing at `maxZoom` removes all clusters except the bottom-most ones, so that user can still spiderfy closely positioned markers.

+**CAUTION: make sure your operations makes sense before freezing to high zoom whereas the map is at a low zoom.
+It may have to load _thousands_ of markers suddenly!**

-Note: while frozen, MCG will continue removing clusters and markers which are far from the view port, accordingly with `removeOutsideVisibleBounds` option.
+_Note: while frozen, MCG will continue removing clusters and markers which are far from the view port, accordingly with `removeOutsideVisibleBounds` option._

 ### Installing the sub-plugin